 - Bachelor’s degree from an accredited institution with a minimum cumulative undergraduate GPA of 2.5 on a 4.0 scale (or equivalent)

 - Three to five years of related work experience

 - Depending on previous academic coursework, the applicant may need to take additional prerequisite courses that may not count toward the certificate

 - Targeted: Get the education you need now to propel your career forward

 - Convenient: Evening class schedule, with most courses taught at Illinois Tech’s Conviser Law Center, located one block west of Union Station in downtown Chicago

 - Flexible: Take one or more courses at a time

 Use certificate credit toward a master’s degree

-The Master of Public Administration degree program includes the option for a Security, Safety, and Risk Management specialization.
+The Master of Public Policy and Administration degree program includes the option for a Security, Safety, and Risk Management specialization.

 Certificate students who later apply and are admitted to a master’s degree program at Stuart may apply all approved certificate coursework with a grade of “B” or higher to a master’s degree.
 A certificate is typically equivalent to one-fourth to one-third of the credit hours required for a degree.
 Students have the option of transferring to the master’s program in any semester.